 - (i) indicative vehicular ingress and egress points from major roads within and adjoining the Sector are limited to the number of access points shown on the Sector Plan Map (Figure 4).
-However, the location of the access points may vary along the road provided other access restrictions noted on Figure 4 are not compromised; - (ii) restrictions to vehicular access have been noted indicatively on Figure 4 by the inclusion of the "No vehicular access permitted" designation; - (iii) driveway access to be appropriately designed to restrict turning maneuvers to left in/left out only where nominated on Figure 4; - (iv) vehicular access points should ensure no queuing occurs across pedestrian areas or causes interruption to traffic on the surrounding roads; - (v) pedestrian and vehicular access lanes into the Sector are to generally be a maximum width of ten (10) metres and include at least one footpath of a minimum two (2) metres width;
+However, the location of the access points may vary along the road provided other access restrictions noted on Figure 4 are not compromised; - (ii) restrictions to vehicular access have been noted indicatively on Figure 4 by the inclusion of the "No vehicular access permitted" designation; - (iii) driveway access to be appropriately designed to restrict turning maneuvers to left in/left out where nominated on Figure 4; - (iv) vehicular access points should ensure no queuing occurs across pedestrian areas or causes interruption to traffic on the surrounding roads; - (v) pedestrian and vehicular access lanes into the Sector are to generally be a maximum width of ten (10) metres and include at least one footpath of a

-- (vi) adequate measures to achieve a high level of public safety on the shared access laneways / driveways is to be provided and, where appropriate, should include: - (a) good visibility at all pedestrian crossings and establishing pedestrian priority, where appropriate; - (b) distinction in the paving treatments of pedestrian environments such as between intensive pedestrian areas, general footpath areas and pathways within car parking areas; - (c) pavement treatments which achieve a very low traffic speed, while permitting easy and even-surfaces for desirable walking conditions for pedestrians; - (d) finishes that are in keeping with existing finishes within the road or the road verge; - (e) suitable barrier treatments at the entrance points; - (f) the provision of continuous pedestrian access between buildings, car parks and pedestrian areas; and - (g) the provision of site and building illumination within car park areas, pedestrian areas and along pedestrian paths during the hours of operation of any component of the development and, at other times, by the provision of security lighting. - (vii) pedestrian access points via car parking areas at the rear of any development should be clearly identified and designed to maximise safety and convenience; - (viii) access for all people including people with a disability is to be achieved by ensuring that development complies with Council provisions relating to access for people with disabilities; and - (ix) direct access for emergency vehicles is to be provided to every building within the Sector by the provision of a minimum 3.5 metre clear carriageway width.
+- minimum two (2) metres width; - (vi) pedestrian thoroughfares and linkages are encouraged along Endeavour Boulevard and Mason Street however in order to clearly define the throughroute nature, pedestrian crossings are to be limited to intersections; - (vii) adequate measures to achieve a high level of public safety on the shared access laneways / driveways is to be provided and, where appropriate, should include: - (a) good visibility at all pedestrian crossings and establishing pedestrian priority, where appropriate; - (b) distinction in the paving treatments of pedestrian environments such as between intensive pedestrian areas, general footpath areas and pathways within car parking areas; - (c) pavement treatments which achieve a very low traffic speed, while permitting easy and even-surfaces for desirable walking conditions for pedestrians; - (d) finishes that are in keeping with existing finishes within the road or the road verge; - (e) suitable barrier treatments at the entrance points; - (f) the provision of continuous pedestrian access between buildings, car parks and pedestrian areas; and - (g) the provision of site and building illumination within car park areas, pedestrian areas and along pedestrian paths during the hours of operation of any component of the development and, at other times, by the provision of security lighting. - (viii) pedestrian access points via car parking areas at the rear of any development should be clearly identified and designed to maximise safety and convenience; - (ix) access for all people including people with a disability is to be achieved by ensuring that development complies with Council provisions relating to access for people with disabilities; and - (x) direct access for emergency vehicles is to be provided to every building within the Sector by the provision of a minimum 3.5 metre clear carriageway width.